 - As part of the NSW Department of Education Rural and Remote Education blueprint for action, we are excited to be able to offer a participation subsidy of $500 to rural and remote schools to participate in the program.

-- Class teacher to attend a mandatory full day professional learning workshop at your regional gallery where support will be given to implement the program and a resource kit provided
+- Class teacher to attend mandatory Zoom professional learning workshops hosted by the regional gallery where support will be given to implement the program and a resource kit provided

 - Active participation in an online group where support will be provided remotely and teachers involved will be able to connect to each other